Tony Martin (farmer): Bounties and political activity

 The BBC reported in 2003 that Fearon's supporters put a bounty on Martin's head of several tens of thousands of pounds.
 In July, The Daily Telegraph reported that a cousin of Barras had said that a £60,000 bounty had been put on Martin's head.
 In October, the Daily Mirror paid Martin £125,000 for an exclusive interview on his release from prison.
 After investigation, the Press Complaints Commission ruled that the payment was justified and in the public interest because Martin "had a unique insight into an issue of great public concern".

 Following his release, Martin made public appearances as a supporter of the right-wing populist UK Independence Party and was the guest of honour at the Annual Dinner hosted at Simpson's-in-the-Strand by the far-right pressure group Traditional Britain Group in November 2003.
 He also attended meetings of the far-right, fascist political party National Front in Norfolk, and later went on to endorse the far-right and fascist British National Party.
 One of Martin's uncles by marriage, Andrew Fountaine, was a founding member of the National Front.

 Illness and death

 Martin suffered a stroke in December 2024.
 He died at Queen Elizabeth Hospital in King's Lynn, Norfolk on 2 February 2025, aged 80.
 (Note: Initially, BBC News incorrectly reported that he had died at Wisbech Hospital.)
+When Martin's probate was proved in February 2026, the value of his estate was given at £2,567,795, accredited to inheritance.
+Martin left the entirety of his estate to Jacqueline Wadley, the landlady of a Wisbech pub, and her husband, with whom he had developed a close friendship following his release from prison in 2003.
+In May 2026, part of Martin's farm was offered for sale in separate plots for £1.378m total.
+Offers were invited for Bleak House, site of the 1999 shooting.